mantazzo/Ryujinx-Test/README.md

 </h1>

 <p align="center">
-  Ryujinx is an open-source Nintendo Switch emulator, created by gdkchan, written in C#.
+  Ryujinx is an open-source Nintendo Switch emulator, originally created by gdkchan, written in C#.
   This emulator aims at providing excellent accuracy and performance, a user-friendly interface and consistent builds.
   It was written from scratch and development on the project began in September 2017.
   Ryujinx is available on Github under the <a href="https://github.com/mantazzo/Ryujinx-Test/blob/master/LICENSE.txt" target="_blank">MIT license</a>.